alex-ber/AlexBerDocs/README.md

-## AlexBerUtils
+## AlexBerDocs

-AlexBerUtils is collection of documents, mainly how-tos.
+AlexBerDocs is collection of documents, mainly how-tos.
 See CHANGELOG.md for detail description.